shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 }
 ```

-Edit the name, symbol, decimals and shouldPreferSymbol according to needs.
-If shouldPreferSymbol is sets to true it prefers symbol over name.
+Edit the name, symbol, decimals and shouldPreferSymbol according to the need.
+If shouldPreferSymbol is set to true symbol is preferred over name in indexers, wallets.

 So to upload files, visit [nft.storage](https://nft.storage/).